Frustrated housewives seek satisfaction online ... why FAQs (sometimes) work

 Well, that's the theory.

 But, in many cases FAQs are actually symptoms of failure.
-They are created – not as a system of support - but as an alternative to principal content that is failing to address customer needs.
+They are created – not as a system of support - but as an alternative to core content that fails to address customer needs.

-Nevertheless, when implemented as part of an integrated support system (covering online & offline channels), FAQs can have real value.
+Nevertheless, when implemented as part of an integrated support system (covering online & offline channels), FAQs can have some value.
 Examples from some of our client's sister companies prove the point:

 - Following a revision of FAQ content in the Netherlands, the percentage of customer queries dealt with online grew from 23% to 35%.